 - IN 1.4.1 To accelerate the technical inspection process, the team must appoint one team member as inspection responsible person.
-[EV ONLY] For electrical inspection and accumulator inspection this has to be an ESO. - IN 1.4.2 This inspection responsible person must be: - Familiar with the vehicle. - Able to show compliance of the vehicle with all points mentioned on the technical inspection sheet. - Able to perform the technical inspection autonomously observed by the officials, when asked. - IN 1.4.3 Should the inspection responsible person be unable to perform one of these requirements, or the vehicle and all necessary items are not ready, the technical inspection will be aborted and the team will be asked to leave the technical inspection area.
+For vehicles that have an autonomous system, see T 14, implemented, this has to be an ASR.
+[EV ONLY] For electrical inspection and accumulator inspection this has to be an ESO. - IN 1.4.2 This inspection responsible person must be: - Familiar with the vehicle. - Able to show compliance of the vehicle with all points mentioned on the technical inspection sheet. - Able to perform the technical inspection autonomously observed by the officials, when asked.

+IN 1.4.3 Should the inspection responsible person be unable to perform one of these requirements, or the vehicle and all necessary items are not ready, the technical inspection will be aborted and the team will be asked to leave the technical inspection area.